Saturday, 25 March 2017

 This is a relatively modern addition.
 It was once used in the process of toffee making in the Norwich Rowntrees factory before it closed down.

 I was told years ago that these were not centralised but that I cannot see as wonky - despite looking many times.
 I put it in here so it can torment you too!
+The arches themselves are much older than the chapel they form the entrance to.

 There are many strange carvings dotted around he place.
 There are some great faces high up in the Presbytery near the alter - one of a really happy face and another, opposite, of a tragically sad face.
 (I have merged the two photos of them together here - they are actually on separate pillars).
 Please forgive the poor quality of my photos - I ran over my camera with my car.